carlosMeira78/Cities_Geo_Location/README.md

 - Finding all states - localhost:8080/states
 - Looking for a specific country - localhost:8080/countries/... (choose an Id)
 - Finding distance in kilomiters between two cities in Brazil - localhost:8080/distances/by-cube?from=(choose an Id)&to=(choose an Id)
-- To Find the distance in miles between two cities in Brazil - localhost:8080/distances/by-points?from=(choose an Id)&to=(choose an Id)
+- Finding the distance in miles between two cities in Brazil - localhost:8080/distances/by-points?from=(choose an Id)&to=(choose an Id)

 ## Author